gpanders/fzf-prezto/README.md

 ## Colorscheme

-The `color.zsh` file contains two color schemes: Solarized Dark and Solarized Light.
+The `color.zsh` file contains three color schemes: Solarized Dark, Solarized Light, and Atom's One Dark.
 You can add more color schemes of your own in this file and activate them by setting the appropriate `zstyle` in `.zpreztorc`.